 Keep the Change by Nirupama Subramanian

-A chic-lit novel tracing the story of a Tam Bram Chennai girl to Mumbai, from a CA firm to a Global bank, from groom hunting by parents to self hunting, from being a good traditional South Indian girl to wannabe bombshell.
-A lot of it seems autobiographical, as the bio-data of the author meets the protagonist quite a bit.
-It could also be a typical story of a small town girl in mid-90s, stepping into the corporate world in a big bad city and getting used to both the corporate and social environment, which has nothing to do with anything she grew up with.
+A chic-lit novel tracing the story of a Tam Bram Chennai girl to Mumbai, from a CA firm to a Global bank.
+From groom hunting by parents to self-hunting.
+From being a good traditional South Indian girl to wannabe bombshell.
+A lot of it seems autobiographical.
+As the bio-data of the author meets the protagonist quite a bit.
+Keep the Change could also be a typical story of a small town girl in mid-90s, stepping into the corporate world in a big bad city.
+And getting used to both the corporate and social environment, which has nothing to do with anything she grew up with.

-https://www.anureviews.com/keep-the-change-by-nirupama-subramanian/https://www.anureviews.com/wp-content/uploads/2012/07/KeepTheChange.jpghttps://www.anureviews.com/wp-content/uploads/2012/07/KeepTheChange-150x150.jpgBook ReviewsFictionFiction,Kindle BooksA chic-lit novel tracing the story of a Tam Bram Chennai girl to Mumbai, from a CA firm to a Global bank, from groom hunting by parents to self hunting, from being a good traditional South Indian girl to wannabe bombshell.
-A lot of it seems autobiographical, as the...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+https://www.anureviews.com/keep-the-change-by-nirupama-subramanian/https://www.anureviews.com/wp-content/uploads/2012/07/KeepTheChange.jpghttps://www.anureviews.com/wp-content/uploads/2012/07/KeepTheChange-150x150.jpgBook ReviewsFictionFiction,Kindle BooksA chic-lit novel tracing the story of a Tam Bram Chennai girl to Mumbai, from a CA firm to a Global bank.
+From groom hunting by parents to self-hunting.
+From being a good traditional South Indian girl to wannabe bombshell.
+A lot of it seems autobiographical.
+As the bio-data...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews